 ```

-Even though the visual appearance of Emilia Clarke in her daily life versus her role as Daenerys Targaryen in Game of Thrones is very different, DeepFace is able to verify this image pair, and the DeepFace engine returns the key “verified”: True.
-This means that the individual on every image is actually recognized as the same person.
+Even though the visual appearance of Emilia Clarke in her daily life versus her role as Daenerys Targaryen in Game of Thrones is very different, DeepFace can verify this image pair, and the DeepFace engine returns the key “verified”: True.
+This means that the individual in every image is actually recognized as the same person.

-How to apply Deep Learn Face Recognition with DeepFace
+How to Apply Deep Learn Face Recognition with DeepFace

 In daily speech, we understand face recognition as the task of finding a face in a list of images.
 However, in the literature, face recognition refers to the task of determining a face pair as the same or different persons.
 The real face recognition functionality is missing in most of the alternative libraries.